Visa Applications / Entry Requirements: South Korea

 The exemption from the K-ETA travel authorization for German citizens and some other nationalities has been extended until December 31, 2025.
 However, it can still be applied for if requested.

-You can see how to apply for a K-ETA via SERVISUM in the black box on the right.
+You can see how to apply for a K-ETA or e-Arrival Card via SERVISUM in the black box on the right.

 Processing time (without guarantee):